Flooding can be caused by a number of reasons, but most often it’s associated with very heavy rainfall.

 "We always tell people, 'Take pictures of everything,'" Greene said.

-Document where the water level was in your vehicle, so the insurance adjuster has documentation.
+Document where the water level was in your vehicle so that the insurance adjuster has documentation.

 Even a minimal amount of water is a reason to be worried.
 There could be electrical or mechanical damage that you can't see, creating problems down the road.